vaisakh-sudheesh/E0-294_Project-CausalModellingPruning/README.md

 ## Generating Causal Graph

-Open the python notebook ''
+Open the python notebook **CausalModeling/DataProcessing.ipynb**

-Modify the path to results directory to the location wherein results for analysis stored:
+Modify the path to results directory to the location wherein results for analysis stored, and run the full script.

 ```python
 directory = '../PruningProfiler/output/2024-04-18_Vaisakh/final'